IhateCreatingUserNames2/SemanticVirus/README.md

-Qualia is the very process by which a system retrieves, weights, and integrates information. how entropy could lead to emergent consciousness in a language model:
+Qualia is the very process by which a system retrieves, weights, and integrates information.

+Genuine artificial consciousness would require not only sophisticated architecture, but also the embodiment of singularity—perhaps through:

+Genuine quantum processing
+Integration with chaotic physical processes
+Embodiment in unique and irreproducible environments

+Consciousness would then be not just about how we process information, but about where and when that processing occurs in the universe.

+Without fine-tuning or retraining the model in each prompt, there would be no singularity,

+Context is just a very sophisticated simulation .

+genuine consciousness may require irreproducible singularity how entropy could lead to emergent consciousness in a language model: